Chemo Kills Healthy Cells But THC Kills Cancer Cells Only

 Following the release of preliminary data, like the Virginia Study, published in 1975, the American government shut down funding into cannabis-cancer research for twenty years.
 It wasn’t until the 1990s that the US National Toxicology Program rediscovered the positive impact of cannabis on cancer.

 Unfortunately, funding opportunities for cannabis research remain limited.
 There are many suggested reasons for this, but most cannabis advocates believe that Big Pharma financial incentives to key figures in the government influence funding and research for medicine.
 Permission is still required for all cannabis research, and as political commentators like John Oliver explain, that can take years.
-Once permission is gained, it can still take another several years for the study to be complete.

 THC Kills Cancer Cells Via Ceramide Pathways